-When talking to people about their moving experiences, I often hear the same problems, mostly to do with disorganization and moving company complaints.
-After receiving a few emails from readers who are also suffering from the same moving issues, I thought I'd compile a list of the top 5 most common mistakes people make when they move.
+When talking to people about their moving experiences, we often hear the same problems, mostly to do with disorganization and moving company complaints.
+After receiving a few emails from readers who are also suffering from the same moving issues, we thought we'd compile a list of the top 5 most common mistakes people make when they move.

 Whenever you're planning a big event, like a move, it's best to work backward; determine your move-out date, whether it's determined by a home sale or end of rent period or end of school term.
 Once you have your move-out date, count back to at least eight weeks, ten is preferred.
-I do recommend an extra couple of weeks just to give yourself time to hire movers (if that's part of your move), sort your belongings and figure out a solid budget.
+We recommend an extra couple of weeks just to give yourself time to hire movers, sort your belongings and figure out a solid budget.

 Use the 8-week guide to moving to help prioritize tasks and figure out exactly what you need to do so that on moving day, you're not panicking because the movers haven't shown up yet!